diksha-yadav-19/diksha-yadav-19/README.md

 ## 🙋‍♀️ About Me

 Hello!
 I'm **Diksha Yadav**, a versatile developer with a passion for creating engaging software and exploring new technologies.
-From game development to building full-stack web applications and now diving into Python, my journey in tech is ever-evolving.
+From building full-stack web applications and now diving into Python and Machine Learning, my journey in tech is ever-evolving.

 - 💻 **Current Focus**: Exploring Python and its vast ecosystem, enhancing my skills in data analysis, and building new projects.
-- 📖 **Learning Journey**: Transitioning from game development and MERN stack projects to Python programming and its applications.
+- 📖 **Learning Journey**: Transitioning from Full Stack Web development and MERN stack projects to Python programming and its applications.
 - 🎯 **Goals**: To leverage my diverse skills in impactful projects, contribute to open-source, and continuously learn and grow.

 ---